-If you have chipped or broken a piece off of a tooth, rinse with warm water, then use a cold compress to reduce swelling.
+If you have chipped or broken a piece off of a tooth, rinse with warm water and then use a cold compress to reduce swelling.
 Try to locate and save the tooth fragment that has broken off.
 If you have tooth pain, it is especially important to see us right away.
-Call us immediately so we can give you emergency dentistry treatments as soon as possible.
+Call us immediately, so we can give you emergency dentistry treatments as soon as possible.

 Knocked Out Tooth

 If your tooth has been knocked out, find the tooth and rinse it with water (no soap), taking care to only touch the crown of the tooth (the part you can see when it’s in place).

 If you can, place the tooth back in its socket and hold it in place with a clean towel or cloth.
 If you can’t return the tooth to its socket, place it in a clean container with milk.
 In either case, call us immediately and/or head to the hospital.
 If you act quickly, it’s possible to save the tooth using emergency dentistry procedures.

 If you have bitten your lip or tongue severely enough to cause bleeding, clean the bite gently with water and use a cold compress (a cold, wet towel or washcloth pressed firmly against the area) to reduce or avoid swelling.
 Give us a call to help determine how serious the bite is.

 Object Caught In Teeth

 If you have something caught between your teeth, use dental floss to gently remove it.
 Never use a metal, plastic, or sharp tool to remove a stuck object.
 If you are unable to remove the item with dental floss, give us a call.
 If you have tooth pain because you have something caught in your teeth, call us right away.

 If your child has a very loose tooth, it should be removed to avoid being swallowed or inhaled.
 If your adult tooth is loose, contact us regarding your dental emergency.